-- Upon questioning by the Presiding Officer, the parties indicated they had no objection to [1]the composition of the Board.
-In addition, the Board members indicated no bias on this file. - [2] Witnesses giving testimony were either sworn in or affirmed, the choice being that of the individual. - The Board members were advised that there were a number of issues brought forth by the Complainant.
+- [1] Upon questioning by the Presiding Officer, the parties indicated they had no objection to the composition of the Board.
+In addition, the Board members indicated no bias on this file. - [2] Witnesses giving testimony were either sworn in or affirmed, the choice being that of the individual. - [3] The Board members were advised that there were a number of issues brought forth by the Complainant.
 With the exception of the chronic vacancy rate, the other issues were dealt with or resolved between the two parties.
-The Complainant's documentation provided to the Board [Exhibits C-1, C-2 and C-3] contained extensive documentary evidence pertaining to resolved issues and not relevant to the issue before the Board.
+The Complainant's documentation provided to the Board [Exhibits C-1, C-2 and C-3] contained extensive documentary evidence pertaining to settled issues that was not relevant to the issue before the Board. - [4] The Board members were advised that a portion of the written evidence and oral testimony would be brought forward from file # 3024395, where relevant.